timtadh/pyflwor/README.md

 Introducton
 -----------

-PyQuery is an query language for querying python object collections.
-While Python has many interesting ways to persisting objects, it does not have (to my knowledge) a query language.
+PyQuery is a query language for querying python object collections.
+While Python has many interesting ways of persisting objects, it does not have (to my knowledge) a query language.
 This language was inspired in part by OQL (Object Query Language), XPath2.0, and XQuery.
 It is still under rapid development so expect the language to change often.
 PyQuery works on any type of Python object.
-The only requirement being that the objects returned have to be hashable (as they are currently returned as set).
+The only requirement is that the objects returned have to be hashable, as they are currently returned as a set.

 Motivation
 ----------

-The motivation for this work occured while working on a software system with a unified namespace to address hetergenous data models.
+The motivation for this work occured while working on a software system with a unified namespace to address heterogenous data models.
 Some of the models were relational, some were XML, and increasingly some were simply native python objects.
 To unify this namespace I am working on this language.
 However, I expect that since PyQuery works on any Python object collection it may be